kreek/test-deployment/README.md

 npm run preview
 ```

-## Usage in GitHub Actions
+## Deployment Workflows

-### Data Generation
+### Data Generation Workflow

-The data generation workflow:
+The data generation workflow (`generate-data.yml`):
-- Runs on schedule or manual trigger
+- Triggers on:
+  - Push to main (data or scripts changes)
+  - Manual workflow dispatch
+  - Schedule (every 6 hours)
 - Generates sample data
-- Updates only the data directory in the deployment branch
+- Creates a GitHub Pages artifact containing only the data files
-- Preserves frontend files
+- Deploys the artifact to GitHub Pages while preserving frontend files

-### Frontend Deployment
+### Frontend Deployment Workflow

-The frontend deployment workflow:
+The frontend deployment workflow (`deploy-frontend.yml`):
+- Triggers on:
-- Runs on push to main or when triggered by the data workflow
+  - Push to main (frontend changes)
+  - Manual workflow dispatch
 - Builds the SvelteKit application
-- Updates only the frontend files in the deployment branch
+- Creates a GitHub Pages artifact containing the frontend build
-- Preserves data files
+- Preserves existing data files by fetching them from the live site
+- Deploys the complete artifact to GitHub Pages

 ## GitHub Pages Setup

-For this to work correctly with GitHub Pages:
+For this workflow to work correctly with GitHub Pages:

 1. Go to your repository settings
 2. Navigate to Pages
-3. Set the source to the `github-pages-deployment` branch
+3. Under "Build and deployment":
+   - Select "GitHub Actions" as the source

 ## Testing the Workflow

 1. Push this repository to GitHub
 2. Run the "Generate Data" workflow manually from the Actions tab
-3. The workflows will set up the deployment branch and deploy the site
+3. The workflow will generate data and deploy it to GitHub Pages
+4. Run the "Deploy Frontend" workflow to build and deploy the frontend
-4. Visit the GitHub Pages URL to verify the site loads correctly
+5. Visit the GitHub Pages URL to verify the site loads correctly with both frontend and data